pvasek/kudu-wiki/Reporting-WebJobs-issues.md

 When reporting a [WebJobs issue](https://github.com/projectkudu/kudu/issues), there are a few key things that need to be specified:

 1. Is your WebJobs continuous or triggered (triggered includes both manual and scheduled)
+1. If it's triggered running on a schedule, are you using the Azure Scheduler, or the CRON approach?
 1. How are you deploying it? e.g. zip upload, VS deployment, git deployment, FTP, ...
 1. What is it written in? e.g. .NET, Node, PHP, batch file, etc...
 1. If .NET, are you using the WebJobs SDK?
 If you know the problem is a WebJobs SDK issue, report it in the [WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk/issues).